Kgo890/data_structures_visualizer/README.md

   - Pydantic for data validation and schema modeling

 - Deployment
-  - Netlify for Frontend
+  - Vercel for Frontend
-  - Local FastAPI Server for backend
+  - Render FastAPI Server for backend

 How it Works: